Kali Fingerboards Logo

 Leaf Logo

-I distributed Leaf decks for several years, primarily through forums and word of mouth.
-During that period, the fingerboarding scene was flourishing, with companies starting to offer professional gear and fresh products being released regularly.
-Local events also began emerging, allowing me to assemble a team with some friends.
+I distributed Leaf decks for several years, mainly through forums and word of mouth.
+At the time, the fingerboarding scene was thriving, with companies regularly releasing new products and professional gear.
+Local events also started emerging, which led me to form a new team with friends.

 So, with the help of my friend Paul, who was finishing his marketing studies, we crafted a new identity.
-I wanted a name that was concise, carried an oriental and spiritual vibe, and resonated with the skateboarding scene.
-After research and brainstorming, "Kali" emerged.
-The name of an Hindu goddess associated time, change, creation, power, and destruction, while being also an homage to California, birthplace of skateboarding.
-How perfect.
+I wanted a concise name with an oriental and spiritual inspiration, resonating with the skateboarding world.
+After research and brainstorming, the name "Kali" emerged.
+A Hindu goddess associated with time, change, creation, and destruction, while also being a nod to California, the birthplace of skateboarding.
+It was perfect.

 Kali